risingwavelabs/risingwave/src/risedevtool/README.md

 If you don't want to download some components, you may use the interactive configuration tool `./risedev configure` to disable some components.

 That's all!
-RiseDev will generate a new `server.properties` for the frontend node, and everything will be fine.
+RiseDev will generate all other configurations for you, and everything will be fine.

 ### Add New Profiles

 RiseDev has some built-in profiles defined under the `profile` section of `risedev.yml`.
 You can add new profiles by adding new items under the `profile` section.

-RiseDev also supports including profiles from other files.
-Currently, all files named `risedev-profiles.user*.yml` will be included for extra profiles.
-These files are designed to be not version controlled, so you can add your own profiles here for customized purposes.
-Check `risedev-profiles.usertemplate.yml` for an example.
+RiseDev also supports including profiles from `risedev-profiles.user.yml`, which is automatically generated on the first run.
+This file is designed to be not version controlled, so you can add your own profiles here for customized purposes.
+Check this file for more information.

 ### Logs and Artifacts